helgui/coc-hotkeys/README.md

 ~Miley?
 Who is Miley?~

 Keys function as toggles, so you should press **M** to open the map as well as to close it.
-I'd not recommend to mix keyboard and mouse control, so if you opened some panel using keyboard you should close it with keyboard.
-On the other hand, if you opened the panel with mouse, use the mouse to close it.
+I'd not recommend to mix keyboard and mouse control, so if you opened a panel using keyboard you should close it with keyboard and vice versa.

-**Don't use hotkeys in home dungeon** unless you wanna hug the Klackon, lol.

 ## Wanna support author?
 BSC: `0xb18D50738B5E7dDa93246767958a941dfc517393`